Education Research Project PG (7784.7)

 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

-PrerequisitesMust be enrolled in a postgraduate Education course or have permission from the postgraduate Education courses convener.
+PrerequisitesMust be enrolled in 341JA Master of Counselling or 342JA Graduate Diploma in Counselling or permission required from the courses convener.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|